 "Yeah."
 Wentworth answered shrugging his shoulders.
 "I know how much that necklace means to you."
 The main reason he knew this was because he always saw her wearing it and as he'd come to know his daughter usually wasn't one to wear jewelry.
 Aside from the necklace, and it now seemed that she was wearing a ring.
 A ring he had no idea where she gotten it from...much like he didn't know where she had gotten that silver Turtle necklace.
 What he did know was that the necklace meant something to her.
 And he had a feeling that this new ring she had on now meant something to her as well.

 Gwen blinked a few times, still in heavy disbelief.
 "Um, well, thanks for trying."
 She answered once passing through her surprised state.
-Her stare at her father became soft.
+The stare she had on her father became soft.
 Even though he hadn't found her necklace the fact that he actually tried to find it left Gwen with a fuzzy warm feeling.

 Wentworth appeared to be sheepish having heard that.
 It wasn't often that his daughter would say something like that or even look at him with that soft stare of hers.
 In a way this sadden him, but he forced himself to not dwell on such feelings.
 It was after all mainly his fault for why he was so distant from both his children.
 "Don't mention it."
 He answered trying to sound nonchalant.
 He quickly cleared his throat.
 "So, how did the Bar Mitzvah go?"
 He asked still sounding a bit sheepish as he moved on with the conversation.
 He took notice that she wasn't wearing a dress or anything close to formal wear.
 Gwen was wearing dark jean shorts, her usual black shoes, and a Queen band t-shirt.
 Maggie never liked her style of clothing but he himself never saw anything wrong with the way his daughter dressed.
 A few seconds passed and Wentworth saw Gwen's eyes falter from her soft gaze.
 He rapidly took this as his own fault.
 "You know I would have gone, but something came up at work."